Which Months Can You Walk the Camino?

 • Considerations: Some accommodations begin to close for the off-season.

-• Route recommendation: In October, the Camino Francés shines as the quintessential route, offering a rich tapestry of cultural experiences amidst the stunning autumnal beauty, making it an ideal choice for a deeply immersive and visually captivating pilgrimage.
+• Route Recommendation: In October, the Camino Francés shines as the quintessential route, offering a rich tapestry of cultural experiences amidst the stunning autumnal beauty, making it an ideal choice for a deeply immersive and visually captivating pilgrimage.

 • Considerations: Shorter days and potentially challenging weather.